-Giving access to renewable energy in places most at need has the potential to solve many of the most pressing problems in today’s world.
+Giving access to renewable energy in places most in need has the potential to solve many of the most pressing problems in today’s world.

 The power of building AI through collaboration